cocodrilodog/tools-motion-kit/README.md

 - `MotionKitCurve` (`AnimationCurve`): Uses a Unity `AnimationCurve` that you can customize in the inspector.
 - `Blink`: Changes between the initial and final value repeatedly like blinking.
 For example, black, white, black, white, etc.
 - `Pulse`: Increments a value like in a Bell Curve.
 Why didn't I named it "Bell Curve"?
 Only God knows why...
-- `Shake`: Makes things shake as you would expect on video games.
+- `Shake`: Makes things shake as you would expect in video games.
 This is good for a camera shake, for example.

 This special functions are called `ParameterizedEasing` and more documentation on this will come later.